RAF Langar

-Opened in 1942 during World War II, it was used by both the Royal Air Force and United States Army Air Forces.
+Opened in 1942 during the Second World War, it was used by both the Royal Air Force and United States Army Air Forces.
 During the war it was used primarily as troop carrier transport airfield.
 After the war it was provided to the Royal Canadian Air Force which used it as an operational base until 1963.

 Today the airfield is the location for the British Parachute Schools, who use the original control tower for their headquarters.
 The former Avro industrial complex is used by private industry.

 History

 RAF Bomber Command use

-The first flying unit arrived in September 1942 when No. 207 Squadron arrived with Lancaster bombers from RAF Bottesford.
+The first flying unit arrived in September 1942 when No. 207 Squadron RAF arrived with Lancaster bombers from RAF Bottesford.
 207 Squadron was a major RAF Bomber Command unit and participated in major raids on occupied Europe.

 Also, in September 1942, A.V.
 Roe Ltd. prepared to use a large hangar complex on the west side of the Langar/Harby road to carry out major repair and maintenance of Lancasters.

 The squadron remained until October 1943 when it moved to RAF Spilsby.